vanillasource/gerec/README.md

 The given media type will be properly communicated to the server, using the normal HTTP content negotiation mechanisms.

 You can easily make conditional requests.
-The followin example gets a mutable _Person_ object, modifies it, then tries to update the server, but only if it did not change since it was requested.
+The following example gets a mutable _Person_ object, modifies it, then tries to update the server, but only if it did not change since it was requested.
 (Also known as optimistic locking):